c6shi/calorie-analysis/README.md

 #### Bivariate Analysis
 <iframe src="assets/calorie_rating_box.html" width=1000 height=850 frameBorder=0></iframe>
 This is a group of box plots showing the distribution of calories for each average rating bin.
-Observe many outliers especially for higher ratings, but the majority of each bin has a similar distribution.
+Observe that there are many outliers especially for higher ratings, but most of the bins have a similar distribution.
 <iframe src="assets/calorie_rating_box_zoom.html" width=1000 height=850 frameBorder=0></iframe>
 The box plot above shows the bulk of the data (0 to 1,500 calories) in a more visually appealing manner.
+The interquartile range of all bins is around 150 calories to 500 calories.
+Note that there is a lot more data for 4.0-4.5 and 4.5-5.0 bins as shown in the bar chart in the above section.
+This means that there is an uneven distribution of recipes among the average rating bins, so it may not be correct to compare the box plots equally on their own.

 <iframe src="assets/calories_tag_histogram.html" width=1000 height=600 frameBorder=0></iframe>
 This is an overlaid histogram showing the distribution of recipes with the `low-calorie` tag compared to recipes without the `low-calorie` tag.
-As one might expect, the distribution of the `low-calorie` distribution is tighter around its center (i.e. a lower variance) compared to the distribution of recipes without the tag.
+As one might expect, the distribution of the `low-calorie` distribution is tighter around its center (i.e. has a lower variance) compared to the distribution of recipes without the tag.
 <iframe src="assets/calories_tag_histogram_zoom.html" width=1000 height=600 frameBorder=0></iframe>
 The histogram above shows the bulk of the data (0 to 1,500 calories) in a more visually appealing manner.